elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 $ docker build -t digits_wandb:1.0 .
 ```

-The container was run using a volume that it is possible for the shell script to access the access token in .env:
+The container was run using a volume that the shell script can access the W&B token in .env:

 ```
 docker run -v $(pwd):/app/ -it digits_wandb:1.0